Quantum computing, which could bring seismic shifts to industries like pharmaceutical research and finance, may do just the same for gaming.

 “It's not bestowing some magical quantum thought upon the AI,” Wootton said.
 “In this case, it’s more about giving the AI better resources to work out what to do.”

 In order to render graphics, computers must perform database searches.
 Classical computing search is akin to searching a phonebook by last name, while quantum search is like searching the same directory by phone number, according to Wootton.
 Quantum computing promises to exponentially speed up and optimize those searches.

 The middle state between the transitions becomes a testing ground to try out manipulations.
 Elements like terrain can even be rendered in a 3D graphics engine to explore further, Wootton said.

 It’s a bit of a catch-22 situation.
 More qubits allow for more and greater computations, but more qubits also mean more noise.
 Delicate, fragile, error-prone — these are the descriptors one routinely encounters when talking qubits.
-The mere act of running processes or even measuring those vital computational building blocks contributes to noise, and that’s why a small, VC-abetted industry has cropped up to focus on quieting all that racket.
-(Some consider the problem impossible to solve, but that’s a minority opinion.)
+The mere act of running processes or even measuring those vital computational building blocks contributes to noise, leading to quantum computing companies cropping up to help quiet the racket.

 Some enterprising game developers have flipped the noise bug into a feature, designing games that incorporate the instability into the gameplay.
 Wootton cites his own Quantum Awesomeness, a puzzle match game in which, thanks to quantum’s “fuzziness,” pairs get increasingly difficult to connect as levels progress.

 “Puzzles from higher rounds require higher depth circuits, and so build-up of noise contributes to an increase in difficulty,” Wootton explained on GitHub.
 “The number of rounds that the game remains playable for therefore depends on the noise levels of the device.”
-His quantum spin on Battleship engages a similar element, where noise becomes another variable to consider for your under-attack fleet — it’s “just the weather buffeting the ship and bombs.”
+His quantum version of Battleship engages a similar element, where noise becomes another variable to consider for your under-attack fleet — it’s “just the weather buffeting the ship and bombs.”

 “The indie developer community has interest, so that’s the link we’re really thinking about fostering at the beginning,” Wootton said, noting that the big gaming companies might prove particularly interested in quantum’s promise for more sophisticated AI.

 “We have the technology available,” Sciacca said.
 “People will start playing around with this to become familiar with it, both enterprises as well as developers.
-We want to build up that community and get people familiar with the technology so they can get to take advantage of it — and develop some cool stuff.”
+We want to build up that community and get people familiar with the technology so they can take advantage of it — and develop some cool stuff.”